hundredrabbits/thebook/north_pacific_logbook.md

 # Self-steering

-This is one of the reasons we converted the boat from wheel to tiller.
-We tied two ropes to the tiller, that lead over to blocks attack to the toerail, and that we lead up into companionwaydoor.
-We glance at the compass now and again, to see if we're still on track, and make adjustments by pulling on either rope.
-We do this when the wind isn't strong enough for Pino to self-steer, or when we are motoring.
+One of the reasons we converted the boat from wheel to tiller was to simplify self-steering.
 We are big fans of the shock-cord sailing, which consists of using a set of ropes, sails, shock cords and blocks to self-steer a boat, without the need for a windvane.

 The easiet point of sail is when beating into the wind.
 We lash the tiller in place using ropes, then trim the sails and the boat will stay on a relatively straight course.
 We make small adjustments when necessary.
 To allow for more variation, we like to tie a line to the tiller (we have some two cam cleats to quickly jam the line), than to a bike tube on the toe rail.
 We used a bike tube because it's what we had, and we found it more stretchy than shock cord.
 We adjust the tension by releasing the line from the cam cleat, or tightening it.
 Wrapping a line about the tiller is also fine, but make more turns if the wind is strong.
 We add extra turns even with a cam cleat, as a precaution.